EOSIO/spec-repo/esr_get_producer.md

 ## Abstract

-The [Subjective Data](esl_subjective_data.md) proposal gives contracts a way to obtain subjective data, but doesn't provide a way for contracts to check its integrity.
+The [Subjective Data](esr_subjective_data.md) proposal gives contracts a way to obtain subjective data, but doesn't provide a way for contracts to check its integrity.
 Contract authors could watch the behavior of their contracts over time for malicious producer behavior, but they don't have a reliable way to restrict their contracts from relying on data from bad producers.
-This ESL gives contracts this ability.
+This ESR gives contracts this ability.

 ## Specification